 In a half gallon size glass jar, dissolve the sugar in small amount of hot water.
 If you plan on making the full half gallon you will need ½ cup of sugar.
 If you are only filling the jar halfway then you only need ¼ cup of sugar.

-When sugar is dissolved, fill the rest of the jar with cool filtered water and make sure the water is not warm- it must be at room temp!
+When sugar is dissolved, fill the rest of the jar with cool filtered water and make sure the water is not warm.
+It must be at room temperature!

 Cover with towel, cheesecloth, or coffee filter and rubber band to keep out insects or small children.

-After 48 hours, strain the water kefir grains through a bamboo or mesh strainer (don't use metal if you can help it!) pouring the liquid into another container.
-I use a half gallon jar for the first process and strain into two quart size jars.
+After 48 hours, strain the water kefir grains through a bamboo or non-metal mesh strainer pouring the liquid into another container.
+I use a half gallon jar for the first process then strain into two quart size jars.

-Restart the process by dissolving more sugar in water, adding cool water and adding Water Kefir Grains.
+Restart the process by dissolving more sugar in water, adding cool water, and adding the same water kefir grains.

-To make the Water Kefir carbonated, pour a couple ounces of fruit juice into the strained water kefir you just strained.
-I've found Grape, Pomegranate, Apple and Cherry to work the best.
-I don't recommend citrus for this part, as it makes stringy yeast like things that are not tasty!
+To make the water kefir carbonated, pour a couple ounces of fruit juice such as grape, pomegranate, apple, or cherry into the water kefir you just strained.
+I don't recommend citrus for this part, as it makes stringy yeast-like things that are not tasty!

 Repeat the process!

 The longer you let your kefir ferment, the more sugar ferments out.
 So if you're limiting carbs, I recommend fermenting for the full 48 hours.
 Don't leave it longer than that though or it can starve the grains, which need sugar to live!